lithiumtech/rdbi/README.markdown

 # USAGE
 ## Cleanup of Jedis

-	// You don't have to know [return broken versus return](https://github.com/xetorthio/jedis/issues/44)
+	// You don't have to know if jedis is broken or which pool it comes from
 	// Just close the handle and you're good to go!

 	RDBI rdbi = new RDBI(new JedisPool("localhost"));